locallyoptimistic/LocallyOptimistic/content/post/roadmap.md

 <li> Clarify (and hopefully excite) your team for the year ahead.
 The road map is an opportunity to be ambitious and set up your team to think about what their year can conceivably look like.
 <li> Help defend head count for future hiring needs and also focus your hiring search, e.g., When Finance asks you why you need 7 more head count through Q3, a road map will allow you to identify what the break down is (junior vs. senior, analyst vs. data scientist) and to what projects they would be assigned.

-### Identify audience for such a document
+### Identifying the audience for the road map

 Ideally everyone in the organization has access to this road map.
-My preferred medium for communicating my road map is presentation.
-I can inject visuals if needed, color code where appropriate and use the natural aspect of "one topic per slide" to help navigate.
+My preferred medium for communicating my road map is a slide-deck with an in-person presentation.
+I can inject visuals if needed, color code where appropriate and organically keep it to one topic per slide to help navigate.

 While everyone should have access, you don't need to make it digestible to everyone in the organization.
 You key audience should be leadership, relevant cross-functional partners and your team.
 That will help guide the level of detail required.
-I also like to present my road map to stakeholders, which allows me to keep it high level in the presentation and speak to it when necessary.
+I like to present my road map to stakeholders; this allows me to describe individual projects at high level in the document whilst allowing me to detail them in the presentation if necessary.

-### Relate to organization’s mission and values
+### Relate to the organization’s mission and values

-As a data team its incumbent upon us to ensure that decisions are tied to organizational objectives.
+As a data team, it's incumbent upon us to ensure that decisions are tied to organizational objectives.
 This is part of thinking holistically about your business.
 In that vein, you should strive to tie each of your high level strategic goals to the organization's mission and/or objectives.
 It's a helpful exercise to tie each project, however indirectly, to the company's strategic objectives, even if you don't end up documenting that in the final road map.

 You may end up tying your work back to, say, 2 of your organization's 3 strategic goals for the year.
 That's not in and of itself bad, but should be called out.
 This exercise reduces blind spots and forces you to think about how you can support all aspects of the mission.